 For a number of years, Playwrights Project has worked with GPA's faculty teaching students the fundamental elements of theater and playwriting, guiding them through the process of writing a play, and coaching them in developing characters of substance who find creative solutions for addressing conflicts as they work to better themselves and those around them.
 The FPA faculty has worked closely with our teaching artists to assure that the playwriting instruction advances the schools' Language Arts curriculum and addresses State Content Standards.
 Together, we provide a project-based opportunity for students to apply their knowledge of the elements of story, explore cause and effect, refine message, practice revising their writing, and enhance their overall literacy skills.
-Through the process, students of their peers.
+Through the process, students often gain a deeper understanding of themselves and a greater appreciation for the viewpoints of their peers.
 GPA's unwavering commitment to advancing their students' success is exemplified through their sustained partnership with PWP.